 The best candidates for hypnotherapy are those who are desperate for change but feel there’s something stopping them.
 They may feel like they’re procrastinating or stuck.
 This can make them feel frustrated and angry at themselves because they don’t understand why they just can’t do it.
 Hypnotherapy helps bring the conscious and subconscious into alignment.
 The aim being to stop berating ourselves and allowing ourselves to take rapid, aligned action.

 Please note, there are certain medications that could make hypnotherapy unsuitable.
 Your hypnotherapists will discuss such medications in your initial contact as a GP referral will be necessary in these instances.

 Imagine the mind as an iceberg, with 10% sticking out of the top and 90% below the surface.
 The 10% sticking out of the top is your conscious mind, which is responsible for logical, rational thought.
 The 90% below the surface is your subconscious mind, responsible for your emotions, beliefs, long-term memory and automatic behaviours.

 At this stage, the sympathetic nervous system causing fight, freeze and flight is switched off; you will then be working with the more creative and solution-focused part of the mind.
 We can then work at this level to heal emotions and harmful beliefs caused by our experiences in the world.
 This may be through suggestion, visualisation, reframing, inner-child healing or regression – sessions are completely unique to each individual client.

-For more information on hypnotherapy and how it might help you, please contact our qualified hypnotherapist, Suzanne Hughes, by email at email@example.com or by phone at 07702 535 188.
+For more information on hypnotherapy and how it might help you, please contact one of our qualified hypnotherapists.